Marketing & Promotions

 The overall marketing and promotions philosophy of the Department of Intercollegiate Athletics is to promote and increase exposure of its sports teams, as well as to generate revenue opportunities to support the operations of Athletics.
 The marketing focus is on activities that communicate the overall quality of the sports programs, while maintaining a positive public image.

 Marketing and promotional activities are designed to enhance the established image and revenue generating capabilities of the Department of Intercollegiate Athletics and the University.
-The Director of Athletic Marketing & Promotions, under the direction of the Director of Athletics, oversees the planning and coordination of all such marketing and promotional activities and ensures that said activities are appropriate within an educational environment.
+The Associate Director of Athletics for Marketing & Media, under the direction of the Director of Athletics, oversees the planning and coordination of all such marketing and promotional activities and ensures that said activities are appropriate within an educational environment.

 Promotional activities are designed to provide a total entertainment package to the patrons.
 More specifically, the goal is to create a wholesome family atmosphere with something of interest for everyone.
 This requires careful coordination between the coaches, the team, the mascot, the dance team, and the band (if applicable).